Online Instructor Certification

 We offer three levels of certification:

-- Beginning: covers the shift from face-to-face to online teaching, using the online course shell, asynchronous interaction, creating instructor presence online, and introductory online teaching skills
+- Introductory: covers the shift from face-to-face to online teaching, building a sense of community through asynchronous interaction, creating instructor presence online, using the online course shell, and introductory online teaching skills

 - Intermediate: covers applying learning theories to the online environment, group work, quality in online course design and teaching, and advanced pedagogical concepts